luuyin/OWL/README.md

 | SparseGPT  | Uniform                | ✔️               | 26.30          | 19.24            | 12.56            | 10.45            | **20.29**    |
 | OWL w.
 SparseGPT | Non-Uni         | ✔️               | **19.49 (-6.81)** | **14.55 (-4.69)** | **10.28 (-2.28)** | **8.28 (-0.64)** | 22.48 (2.19)  |

-<p style="text-align: center;"><i>  WikiText validation perplexity of pruning methods for LLaMA-V1 family and OPT-6.7B at 70% sparsity.
+<p style="text-align: center;"><i>WikiText validation perplexity of pruning methods for LLaMA-V1 family and OPT-6.7B at 70% sparsity.
-The best performance method is indicated in <b>bold </b>, and the gain in perplexity achieved by OWL is highlighted in blue.<i></p>
+The best performance method is indicated in <b>bold </b>, and the gain in perplexity achieved by OWL is highlighted in blue.</i></p>